Child Support and License Suspension

 You can ask them to charge-off or waive (excuse) what you owe

 Conference Board decisions are in writing.
 You cannot appeal them to a court.

-A Conference Board may agree to "charge-off" (not collect) child support you owe DSHS if collection would cause you "substantial hardship."
-They may decide to accept a partial lump-sum payment instead of collecting all the unpaid support.
-They may write off the entire DSHS debt if collection would cause substantial hardship to children living with you.
+A Conference Board may agree to charge-off (forgive) support you owe DSHS if collection would cause you "substantial hardship."
+They may decide to accept partial payment instead of collecting all you owe.
+They may write off the entire DSHS debt if collection would cause real hardship to children living with you.

 You and the child you owe support for are reunited.

 Paying back support would make it hard for you to pay current support.